Lotteries and community gambling

 - you cannot offer firearms, weapons, ammunition, explosives or tobacco products as prizes

-- you must not award a prize to a person under 18 years that includes liquor, goods or services that are restricted by law to people over 18
+- you must not award a prize to a person under 18 years old - includes liquor, goods or services that are restricted by law to people over 18 years old

 - you must clearly state all of the following on entry forms and promotional material: